 Best Pete the Cat Board Game

-Whether your little one loves Pete the Cat or buttons, they’ll likely adore this game.
+Whether your little one loves Pete the Cat or easy-to-play spinner games, they’ll likely adore this option.

 Children must collect all the buttons to win.
 But, it isn’t as easy as it may seem.